githubacct0/kalos-frontend/test/readme.md

 # Writing Tests

 When writing the tests out, ensure that you wrap all tests in a decent Describe block (or multiple of them).
-This helps ensure the CLI output is clean and well-kempt.
+This helps ensure the CLI output is clean and legible.
+See more about Describe, It and the various hooks here: https://samwize.com/2014/02/08/a-guide-to-mochas-describe-it-and-setup-hooks/

 # RPCs and Testing

+For now, be careful with this functionality - it can take down the dev server and is more along the lines of integration testing.

 Because of the way our server is set up, there are a few gotchas which need to be kept in mind when testing out functionality that makes calls to the server (IE, testing Helper functions).